Intro

 Here’s a diagram that describes a few of the important parts of the validation table:

-• validation steps: each step is a distinct test on the table focused on a certain part of the table (here, the different columns)
+• validation steps: each step is a separate test on the table, focused on a certain aspect of the table

 • validation rules: the validation type is provided here along with key constraints

-• validation results: post-interrogation results are provided here, with a breakdown of test units (total, passing, failing), threshold states, etc.
+• validation results: interrogation results are provided here, with a breakdown of test units (total, passing, and failing), threshold states, and more

-The intent is to provide the key information in one place, and have it be interpretable by a broad audience.
+The intent is to provide the key information in one place, and have it be interpretable by data stakeholders.

 Example Code, Step-by-Step